Exact time – 8 to 10 minutes

 The reason for the delay in blood donation, mostly, is the paperwork that the donor is required to fill before donation.
 No matter the type of blood product, blood donation might sometimes take more than an hour.
 For first-time donors, you are expected to eat iron-rich food and drink a lot of liquids.
 If your liquid content is less, they make you drink enough liquid for your body to be able to handle the loss of blood.

 Double blood cell donation takes longer than the other procedures.
-It is generally given to trauma patients, newborns, emergency transfusions during birth, and anybody that has suffered from blood loss.
+It is given to trauma patients, newborns, emergency transfusions during birth, and anybody that has suffered from blood loss.
 This is done with extra care and precautions than any normal blood donation.

 There are also three steps a donor has to take before donation: